 (Chapman, Toronto Star)

 As Conductor and Musical Director, David has worked with orchestras and bands across North America.
-He toured for years with the legendary Maureen Forrester, and they released a CD of songs he wrote for her entitled “Interpretations of a Life”.
+He toured for 15 years with the legendary Maureen Forrester, and they released a CD of songs he wrote for her entitled “Interpretations of a Life”.
 As Music Director for well over 250 musicals, including the Canadian tour of Jacques Brel Is Alive and Well, Closer Than Ever (for which he won a Dora, the Canadian equivalent of the Tony), the first Canadian production of A Chorus Line, Shenandoah on Broadway with John Cullum, and nine seasons of Ross Petty’s Christmas pantomimes at the Elgin Theatre in Toronto, Mr. Warrack is constantly in demand.
 Highlights include a gala tribute to Oscar Hammerstein with the Toronto Mendelssohn Choir, conducting the National Arts Centre Orchestra in Ottawa for a set of concerts featuring Natalie McMaster and the Men of the Deeps, conducting the Kitchener/Waterloo Symphony in a three-concert Latin extravaganza featuring an entirely new program which he orchestrated specifically for this magnificent ensemble, music directing a jazz extravaganza at the brand new concert facility Koerner Hall in Toronto, and music directing the performance of Dave Brubeck’s LIGHT IN THE WILDERNESS with the celebrated Elora Singers in Guelph.
-This past summer (2012), he was Music Director for the Salute to Musical Theatre at the Elora Festival.
+He was Music Director for the Salute to Musical Theatre at the Elora Festival.
 He is the founding Conductor of the 60-piece Canada Pops Orchestra, which CBC Radio’s Andy Barrie commended as “the first orchestra I have ever heard which could present everything from the classical repertoire right through to jazz with equal joy and mastery!”.
 The Canada Pops has performed at Massey Hall, the Hummingbird Centre (now the Sony Centre), the Toronto Centre For The Arts, the CNE Grandstand, and Nathan Phillips Square as part of Toronto’s Downtown Jazz Festival.
-In addition, he was recently appointed artistic director/conductor of the Rose Orchestra, a new symphony whose home is the magnificent Rose Theatre in Brampton, Ontario.
 He is also the Organist/Music Director for Hillcrest Christian Church.
 His choir participated in the multi-faith presentation of SACRED SERVICE by Ernest Bloc at Holy Blossom Temple in Toronto, where the combined choirs featured 150 voices.